jamesrwilliams/loquor/README.md

 npm test
 ```

-> Please note: These tests do not cover the Google App Script.
+_Please note: These tests do not cover the Google App Script._

 ## Todo

-- [ ] Set default text color of the output to red (matches then set to black).
-- [ ] Handle multiple rows rather than singular
-- [ ] Update tests to cover test cases.
+- [ ] Handle non-latin characters - Unsure of the requirement here as we're always using English as the base input and translating from there.
-- [ ] Find a better way to handle text insertion for formatting in the GS script to handle non-latin characters
+- [ ] Expand script behavior to cover full sample